uri-planetarium/interactive-planetarium-ERAU/README.md

 <h4>3.
 Setup Postgres</h4>

   Setup Postgres if you haven't already.
-Here's a [link](https://www.digitalocean.com/community/tutorials/how-to-install-postgresql-on-ubuntu-20-04-quickstart) that might be helpful for this process
+Here's a [link](https://www.digitalocean.com/community/tutorials/how-to-install-postgresql-on-ubuntu-20-04-quickstart) that might be helpful for this process.

   ```
   sudo apt install postgresql postgresql-contrib
   ```

   Then create the database and tables.
-These commands can be found in `database.sql` in the root folder
+These commands can be found in `database.sql` in the root folder.
+Be sure to create the database first then create the tables within it.

 <h4>4.
 Declare your environment variables</h4>